9838 Individuals

 Ralph Le Roux of Pont Echanfre Will: Death: November 25 Aboard the White Ship off coast of Barfleur

-0 Children Birth Death Mother Spouse Grand Children
+0 Children Mother Spouse Grand Children

 Ancestors Chart